 Trick Five: Embrace the char!
 The charing on roasted vegetables taste so good!
 Even if you can pierce a veggie with a fork (the sign the vegetable is fully cooked), you might want to continue roasting the vegetable until you have charred points (see the cauliflower below).

 If you want to make your own Buddha bowl or make adjustments to my recipe, use these five components as a roadmap to the recipe.

-- Whole or ancient grains – Is the foundation of your bowl.
-Aim for 2 -3 cups. of brown rice, quinoa, bulgar or other whole grains.
+- Whole or ancient grains – This is the foundation of your bowl.
+Aim for 2 -3 cups. of brown rice, quinoa, bulgar, or other whole grains.

 - Veggies – An assortment of veggies in all types of colors –and pile them on!

 - Protein – Beans, legumes, or tofu are great choices.
 Aim for half to one full cup.